AdS3 integrability, Sine-Gordon and fractional supersymmetry: Introduction and Conclusions

-Then we felt inspired and deformed this interpolating $S$-matrix to include something like a {\it non special} coupling, basically relaxing the special coupling and letting it be generic.
-The hope was to obtain an interpolation to the (or one of the) mixed flux $S$-matrix (-ces).
-It did not exactly work like that, but we managed to find a couple of interpolations which do the job anyway, and solve the Yang-Baxter equation (YBE) all the way in-between.
+Then we deformed this interpolating $S$-matrix in order to relax the special coupling and let it be generic.
+The aim was to obtain an interpolation to the (or one of the) mixed flux $S$-matrix (-ces).
+We managed to find two distinct classes of interpolations which solve the Yang-Baxter equation (YBE) all the way in-between.
+The first class, denoted by $S_\alpha$, corresponds to deformations of Sine-Gordon at generic $q$, and contains the Fendley-Intriligator case and the massless $AdS_3$ as limiting cases.
+The second class, denoted by $S_{\alpha+}$ in its most general incarnation, corresponds to deformations of Sine-Gordon at the special coupling $q=-i$, and contains the Fendley-Intriligator case, the massless $AdS_3$ and the relativistic mixed-flux as limiting cases.
 They are all relativistic invariant, and satisfy phyical unitarity for a choice of parameters.
-This means that we have found a few (perhaps new) relativistic integrable systems ($S$-matrices solving YBE) interpolating Fendley-Intriligator, massless $AdS_3$ and mixed flux relativistic.
-They are all regular, namely $S(\theta) \to \mathbbmss{1}\otimes \mathbbmss{1}$ as $\theta \to 0$, which means that they should sit within the classification of \cite{corc}, possibly section 4.3.1 modulo twists\footnote{They are also all of free-fermion type, which is consistent with having all the AdS/CFT $S$-matrix of free-fermion type - and also the Sine-Gordon $S$-matrix at special coupling $\xi \to 2\pi$, since Sine-Gordon satisfies $\mbox{const.} = 4 \cos^2 \frac{\pi^2}{\xi} $ in formula (2.2) of \cite{free}}.
-They all have a semblance of $\mathfrak{sl}_2$-type quantum symmetry, they are braiding unitarity in deference to their quantum group origin, and they can be rephrased in terms of particles with fractional statistics\footnote{Statistics in $1+1$ dimension is a fascinating subject, see for instance \cite{Fro,exchange}.}.
+Both classes display fractional statistics for the scattering particles.
+These $S$-matrices are all regular, namely $S(\theta) \to \mathbbmss{1}\otimes \mathbbmss{1}$ as $\theta \to 0$, , with $\theta = \theta_1 - \theta_2$ being the relativistic rapidity-difference of the two scattering particles.
+This means that they sit within the classification of \cite{corc}, possibly section 4.3.1 modulo twists \footnote{They are also all of free-fermion type, which is consistent with having all the AdS/CFT $S$-matrix of free-fermion type - and also the Sine-Gordon $S$-matrix at special coupling $\xi \to 2\pi$, since Sine-Gordon satisfies $\mbox{const.} = 4 \cos^2 \frac{\pi^2}{\xi} $ in formula (2.2) of \cite{free}}.
+They all have $\mathfrak{sl}_2$-type quantum symmetry, they are braiding unitarity in deference to their quantum group origin, and they can be rephrased in terms of particles with fractional statistics \footnote{Statistics in $1+1$ dimension is a fascinating subject, see for instance \cite{Fro,exchange}.}.
 Inspired by \cite{exchange}, we highlight this fact by calling them all {\it fractional} $S$-matrices - what seems to be a ubiquitous feature at this point \cite{ilmondo2}.
+We believe that this work serves a useful purpose to explicitly embed all the relativistic $S$-matrices appearing from the study of string theory in $AdS_3$ inside one single parent relativistic model, which can actually also exactly include Fendley-Intriligator, a.k.a.
+Sine-Gordon at a special value, showing the common root in terms of fractional statistics.
+It will be of paramount importance to relate our interpolations with the ones which are being pursued in the literature from the worldsheet viewpoint, such as \cite{Seibold:2024qkh,Bocconcello,Riccardo,sei2} and the very resembling \cite{Ben2}.
+This paper treats one particular block, corresponding to the left-moving kinematics for both scattering particles - in Zamolodchikov's picture of massless scattering \cite{Zamomassless}, this is a non-perturbative effect which does not correspond to a perturbative classical configuration.
+We choose to explicitly display one particular block for definiteness and since we are describing a principle.
+Incorporating different blocks and bound states \cite{Polvararel} shall promptly follow.